-Wild Indonesia: Wildlife Adventure in Quest of Exotic, Endangered, and Endemic Species in Sumatra |Komodo NP |Sulawesi
+Wild Indonesia: Wildlife Adventure in Sumatra |Komodo NP |Sulawesi New Trip

 Indonesia, officially the Republic of Indonesia, is a country in Southeast Asia and Oceania between the Indian and Pacific oceans.
-It consists of over 17,000 islands,including Sumatra, Java, Sulawesi, and parts of Borneo and New Guinea.
+It consists of over 17,000 islands including Sumatra, Java, Sulawesi, and parts of Borneo and New Guinea.
 It is located on a hotspot of tectonic activity in the Pacific Ocean, with 129 resulting volcanoes, known as the Pacific Ring of Fire.
 With a population of around 238 million people, it is the world’s fourth most populous country, and across its many islands Indonesia comprises distinct ethnic, linguistic and religious groups.

 Explore the Wild Indonesia Wildlife Adventure: